top of page

 an accident & a miracle at the same time

-Flying along the edges of the world, Carmen Aguilar y Wedge—also known as Whoopsie—is a designer, artist, and physical theater maker.
+Flying along the edges of the world, Carmen Aguilar y Wedge (Whoopsie) is a designer, artist, and physical theater maker.

-After a decade navigating the serious terrain of contemporary art and academia, Carmen tumbled headfirst into the whimsical, political world of clown in 2019—and has taken “funny” seriously ever since.
+After a decade navigating the serious terrain of contemporary art and academia, Carmen tumbled headfirst into the playful, subversive world of clown in 2019—and has taken funny seriously ever since.
 A devoted clown enthusiast and amateur historian, she channels the lineage of tricksters through her own body and stories on stage.

-In 2022, Carmen began an intensive study of physical theater—including improvisation, mime, clown, and bufoon—training with a wide range of teachers such as Holly Stoppit, Dan Griffiths, Eric Wilcox, Michele Matlock, Hillary Chaplin, James Donlon, Bill Irwin, Skylar Sullivan, Daniel Orrantia, Paula Malik, Dean Evans and Diana Bolaño.
+In 2022, Carmen began an intensive study of physical theater, including improvisation, mime, clown, and bouffon.
+Her training spans a wide range of teachers, including Holly Stoppit, Dan Griffiths, Eric Wilcox, Michele Matlock, Hillary Chaplin, James Donlon, Bill Irwin, Skylar Sullivan, Daniel Orrantia, Paula Malik, Dean Evans, and Diana Bolaño.

 HEY WHOOPSIE_final.png